Rineloricaria hasemani

-Rineloricaria hasemani is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the lower Amazon River drainage basin, including the basin of Tocantins River, in Brazil.
-The species reaches 19.8 cm (7.8 inches) in standard length and is believed to be a facultative air-breather.
+Rineloricaria hasemani is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in the lower Amazon River, in the Guamá drainage basin, in the vicinity of Belém.
+This species reaches a standard length of 19.8 cm and is believed to be a facultative air-breather.

 Rineloricaria hasemani appears in the aquarium trade, where it is typically referred to as Haseman's whip-tailed catfish.

-It is named for zoologist and explorer John Diederich Haseman.
+It is named for zoologist and explorer John Diederich Haseman of the Carnegie Museum of Natural History who gathered a collection of South American fishes in 1908*1911 which included the holotype of this species.